IngoS11/scontainer/README.md

-# scontainer
+# Typescript, Hello World
-Simple Container to play with Actions
+Simple Hello World Typescript to play with Actions and Docker container